typelevel/scala/README.md

 [*] Except a necessary one-character fix means we can't use asm 5.0.3, so there is a bundled prebuilt asm-5.0.4-SNAPSHOT built with the fix.

-The commits relative to scala/scala 2.11.x can be seen like so:
+The commits relative to scalac can be seen like so:
 ```
 # 48f3957fb5 is the subtree merge of partest, which introduces a lot of
-# noise the commit history if not excluded.
+# noise in the commit history if not excluded.
 % git log --oneline master ^origin/2.1{1,2}.x ^48f3957fb5
 ```